 Credit control will normally report to the Finance Director or Risk Management Committee.

-During the selling process a potential customer or even a current customer who pays cash may request for credit lines to be extended.
-At this point the following process may be followed:-
+During the selling process a potential customer or even a current customer may request for credit lines to be extended.[3]
+At this point depending on the size of the company a process such as this may be followed:-

-Extended credit could, despite all efforts made, become noncollectable.
+Extended credit could, despite all efforts made, become non-collectable.
 In this case a professional Debt collection agency may be hired along with attendant legal, court and other fees.
-This event is normally dreaded and most Chartered Accountants are reluctant to consider that credit extended has now become noncollectable necessitating a debt write off if the receivable has gone bust or a provision if only a lower amount can ultimately be collected.
+This event is normally dreaded and most accountants are reluctant to consider that credit extended has now become non-collectable necessitating a debt write-off if the receivable has gone bust or a provision if only a lower amount can ultimately be collected.

-Unwarranted debt may be a serious strain on the company and could lead to company failure.
-Many SMEs have failed due to unsatisfactory Debt Collection processes or procedures.
-During the credit crunch many businesses experienced a serious credit risk and severely curtailed extension of credit to partner firms and businesses.
-Even though the current situation is much less severe credit extension remains a key, pivotal role in business management.
+Unwarranted debt may be a serious strain and could lead to cash flow issues and company failure.
+During previous credit crunches many businesses experienced serious credit risks and severely curtailed extension of credit to partner firms and businesses.
+Credit extension remains a key, pivotal role in business management.